-The Anti-boredom Campaign became public with an article in the BMJ in March 2017 followed by a large piece in The Times on p3.
-Since then we have been invited to speak and advisory panel member, Jeremy Smith, has collaborated with the Empathy Museum.
+The Anti-boredom Campaign became public with an article in the BMJ in March 2017 followed by a large piece on p3 of The Times, and has been written about in the Daily Telegraph and the Daily Mail.
+There have been invitations to speak and advisory panel member, Jeremy Smith, has collaborated with the Empathy Museum.

 The Times – p3 on 7th March 2017 ‘Origami would beat hospital tedium’ – Science writer, Tom Whipple